starlocke/team-lambda-soen-6011/src/skill-pages/software-requirements/Elicitation-Techniques.md

 -   **Survey/questionnaire –** "While they preclude the opportunity for in-person, ad hoc conversations, surveys are useful for quickly gathering data from a large group of participants.
 Because free online survey software is readily available, surveys are an inexpensive way to gather objective input from customers or potential end users.
 As with selecting stakeholders, a successful survey or questionnaire must have well-chosen participants.
 As one researcher notes, questionnaires “can be useful when the population is large enough, and the issues addressed are clear enough to all concerned.”
 Surveys can be structured to offer a series of finite choices for feedback, or they can offer open-ended input, depending on the needs of the project at hand.
 Open-ended surveys are useful for a broader discovery of business needs; however, the larger the number of participants in open-ended surveys, the more prohibitive they are to analyze.
 Survey wording must be unambiguous and precise.
 It is good practice for an analyst to politely request that survey participants respond by a reasonable deadline and that they keep any proprietary business information contained within the survey confidential."

-## Real-World Example/Scenario of Skill (Text, Graphic, Audio, Video)-
+## Real-World Example/Scenario of Skill-

 It describes the survery of using various techniques which proved to be benificial over other techniques.
 **[https://www.diva-portal.org/smash/get/diva2:1117829/FULLTEXT01.pdf](https://www.diva-portal.org/smash/get/diva2:1117829/FULLTEXT01.pdf)**